Turn to Our Ventura County Attorney for Guidance

 Schedule Your Free Consultation Today

 Choosing the right firm to handle your case is an important decision.
-You deserve to have an honest legal advocate that can provide personal assistance and guidance when the employer or insurer turn a blind eye to the severity of your accident, injury, or illness.
+You deserve to have an honest legal advocate that can provide personal assistance and guidance when the employer or insurer turns a blind eye to the severity of your accident, injury, or illness.

 The Law Offices of Delitala is here to stand by your side and give weight to your case.
 Contact our Ventura County workers’ compensation lawyer.
 We have a proven record of success and handling our clients’ most sensitive, complex, and reputation-threatening disputes.